Firearms - Removing Committed Persons from Restricted Use List

-(i) The subject will not be likely to act in a manner dangerous to public safety; and
+(A) The petitioner will not be likely to act in a manner dangerous to public safety; and

-(b) In determining whether to remove the subject's firearm-related disabilities, the mental health board shall receive and consider evidence upon the following:
+(ii) In determining whether to remove the petitioner's firearm-related disabilities, the mental health board shall receive and consider evidence upon the following:

-(i) The circumstances surrounding the subject's mental health commitment or adjudication;
+(A) The circumstances surrounding the petitioner's mental health commitment or adjudication;

-(ii) The subject's record, which shall include, at a minimum, the subject's mental health and criminal history records;
+(B) The petitioner's record, which shall include, at a minimum, the petitioner's mental health and criminal history records;

-(iii) The subject's reputation, developed, at a minimum, through character witness statements, testimony, or other character evidence; and
+(C) The petitioner's reputation, developed, at a minimum, through character witness statements, testimony, or other character evidence; and

-(iv) Changes in the subject's condition, treatment, treatment history, or circumstances relevant to the relief sought.
+(D) Changes in the petitioner's condition, treatment, treatment history, or circumstances relevant to the relief sought.

-(3) If a decision is made by the mental health board to remove the subject's firearm-related disabilities, the clerks of the various courts shall immediately send as soon as practicable but within thirty days an order to the Nebraska State Patrol and the Department of Health and Human Services, in a form and in a manner prescribed by the Department of Health and Human Services and the Nebraska State Patrol, stating its findings, which shall include a statement that, in the opinion of the mental health board, (a) the subject is not likely to act in a manner that is dangerous to public safety and (b) removing the subject's firearm-related disabilities will not be contrary to the public interest.
+(3) If a decision is made by the mental health board to remove the petitioner's firearm-related disabilities, the clerks of the various courts shall, as soon as practicable, but within thirty days, send an order to the Nebraska State Patrol and the Department of Health and Human Services, in a form and in a manner prescribed by the Department of Health and Human Services and the Nebraska State Patrol, stating the mental health board's findings, which shall include a statement that, in the opinion of the mental health board, (a) the petitioner is not likely to act in a manner that is dangerous to public safety and (b) removing the petitioner's firearm-related disabilities will not be contrary to the public interest.

-(4) The subject may appeal a denial of the requested relief to the district court, and review on appeal shall be de novo.
+(4) The petitioner may appeal a denial of the requested relief to the district court, and review on appeal shall be de novo.